As summer winds to a close, the weather starts to cool off and the gardener’s thoughts shift toward other things.

 Want to keep things simple and traditional?
 Then just slice them up raw and enjoy them on a salad, as most who like the canned kind are wont to do – though if you try your very own homegrown beets raw, you’ll taste the difference (and probably never go for those canned ones again!).

-Trying different ways to enjoy beets in the many ways you can is not the only way to warm up to them (I’m looking at you, beet haters).
 Making beets taste amazing also depends a lot on what you cook them with.

 - Goat cheese